‘Be who God meant you to be and you will set the world on fire.’ St Catherine of Siena

 Sixty-two state-funded schools, comprising fifty-one primary schools and eleven secondary schools.

-Of these, eighteen primary schools and four secondary schools are voluntary aided (VA) and maintained through local authorities.
-A further eighteen primary schools and four secondary schools are academies under the Xavier Catholic Education Trust, with fifteen primary schools and three secondary school academies under the Bosco Catholic Education Trust.
+Of these, seventeen primary schools and four secondary schools are voluntary aided (VA) and maintained through local authorities.
+A further nineteen primary schools and four secondary schools are academies under the Xavier Catholic Education Trust, with fifteen primary schools and three secondary school academies under the Bosco Catholic Education Trust.

 Our Diocese includes ten independent schools and one independent non-maintained specialist school.